irit-melodi/attelo/doc/input.rst

     # labels: <space delimited list of labels>

 One of these labels must be the string 'UNRELATED' which is used for edu pairs which are not related/attached.
-For exampl, in the below, the second and fourth EDU pairs are not considered to be related ::
+For example, in the below, the second and fourth EDU pairs are not considered to be related ::

     # labels: elaboration narration continuation UNRELATED